By the Ohio Bicycle Federation

 (2) Nothing in division (B)(1) of this section requires a driver of a slower vehicle to compromise the driver's safety to allow overtaking by a faster vehicle.

 Comment: Section 4511.25(A) is a general rule that applies to all vehicles, including bicycles.
 Some people think it is safer to ride on the left to "see traffic coming".
 This is illegal and wrong!
 Pedestrians walk facing traffic so they can sidestep off the road if necessary.
 But you cannot sidestep a bike.
 Riding on the left is both illegal and dangerous.
-Crash statistics show that wrong way riding has about 3½ times the risk as riding on the right.
+Crash statistics show that wrong way riding has more than 3 times the risk as riding on the right.

 Section 4511.25(B) simply means that slower vehicles should not unnecessarily delay faster traffic.
 (See also § 4511.55 below.)